Is the Keto Diet Healthful, or Harmful, for Kids?

-A Maryland mom was accused of children abuse by her critics when she proudly posted photos of the ketogenic recipes she fed her two children.
-Abby Durlewanger, 32, put her children on the food plan to ensure, in her opinion, they ate healthfully. but little did she suspect the tsunami of controversy that flooded her on TikTok.
+A Maryland mom was accused of child abuse by her followers when she proudly posted photos on social media of the ketogenic recipes she fed her two children.
+Abby Durlewanger, 32, put her children on the food plan to ensure, in her opinion, they ate healthfully.
+But little did she suspect the tsunami of controversy that flooded her on TikTok.

 Durlewanger, who goes by House of Keto, on TikTok has received an incredible 8.9 million views of her keto-friendly recipes like chicken lettuce wraps and berry desserts.
-The ketogenic, or keto, diet is a low-carb, low-sugar, high-fat diet that has many benefits, says Healt——hline.
-These include weight loss, preventing diabetes, cancer, epilepsy and even Alzheimer’s disease.
+The ketogenic, or keto, diet is a low-carb, low-sugar, high-fat diet that has many benefits, says Healthline.
+These include weight loss, diabetes prevention, and treatment of cancer, epilepsy and even Alzheimer’s disease.

 Durlewanger’s posts have not been applauded by all her viewers.
 In fact, they’ve triggered a torrent of outrage, including death threats to her and her husband Mike, and warnings to call Child Protective Services.
 Her critics have said that feeding her kids a high-protein, low-carb diet is “child abuse.”